 Student Conduct Office:

-- Student Justice: Student Justices serve on either the Student Conduct Board (SCB) or the College Hearing Panel (CHP) to listen to and review evidence on cases presented to decide whether or not a student is in violation of the Student Code of Conduct.
+- Student Hearing Officer: Student Hearing Officers serve on either the Student Conduct Board (SCB) or the College Hearing Panel (CHP) to listen to and review evidence on cases presented to decide whether or not a student is in violation of the Student Code of Conduct.
 In addition to the experience, students may be eligible to receive one credit for their participation.
-Student Justices have monthly training sessions and participate in 3-4 hearings per semester.
+Student Hearing Officers have monthly training sessions and participate in 3-4 hearings per semester.